rocky-linux/wiki.rockylinux.org/docs/irc.md

 **Note**: The channels are logged and routinely checked.
 What is seen in IRC is also seen in Mattermost and vice versa.
 It is also likely we are not the only ones who monitor the channel.
 This means that your conversations are considered public.

-Persistent abusers and those who act out in bad faith in a consistent manner will receive a ban or quiet, if they have been repeatedly warned.
+Persistent abusers and those who act out in bad faith in a consistent manner will receive a ban or silence/quiet, if they have been repeatedly warned.
 If you find you have been banned and do not know why, you may want to ask in `#rockylinux-ops` and an available channel operator will try to assist you.

 ## IRC For Beginners